FailAcademy/learning/adp-vancouver/_slides/week-01/03-state-events.md

 class: center, middle

 .large[
-   What are some examples of how state will change in the REDit app?
+   What are some examples of how state will change in the Boomtown app?
 ]

 ---